Resources

 Temperature

-A property of an object which determines the direction of heat flow when the object is placed in thermal contact with another object (i.e., heat flows from a region of higher temperature to one of lower temperature).
+A property of an object that determines the direction heat flows when it’s placed in contact with another object — from the hotter region to the cooler one.

 Temperature Coefficient